20 Photos That Will Define the Era of Social Distancing

 Hong Kong wedding

 After Hong Kong initially seemed to be keeping the COVID-19 spread relatively contained, it experienced another surge of cases after starting to return to normalcy.
 Now, gatherings in the city are advised to be limited to four or fewer people, with some exceptions.
 In one such instance on March 29, a wedding party poses for photos—with all but the bride and groom wearing protective masks.
-Do you have a major life event planned during this time?
-Here’s what event planners have to say about whether to cancel it.

 One type of business that’s actually seen a boost in activity during this time is drive-in movie theaters!
 This particular theater, in Mount Pleasant, Utah, even opened early to allow people to continue seeing movies.
 On March 27, families take part in this social distance–approved activity, watching Pixar’s Onward.
 By the way, Onward, which debuted in movie theaters in early March just before things got crazy, is now available for purchase and will drop on Disney Plus on April 3.
 Here are some more things you didn’t realize were available online.